Physiotherapy - (Pre-registration) - MSc

-This is the home of The Altitude Centre.
-A selfcontained unit where the conditions can be specifically controlled, including temperature and air flow.
+The Lab is home to The Altitude Centre - a selfcontained unit where the conditions can be specifically controlled, including temperature and air flow.
 This allows you to monitor how changes in environment can affect sporting performance.

 Sports Therapy Rooms

-We have a large, long room, as well as a smaller room, both with several therapy stations running against the length of the room.
+We have a large, long room, as well as a smaller room, both with several therapy stations.
 It is one of the practical training facilities where you can practice working with clients in a larger group.

 Nutrition Science Research Laboratory

-This laboratory is generally used for research.
-It is more commonly used by staff or students doing specific projects in analysing the chemistry of food in the later stages of their degree.
+This laboratory is used by staff or students doing specific projects such as analysing the chemistry of food in the later stages of their degree.

 Nutrition Science Kitchen

-This kitchen has several workstations to allow you to wash, prepare and cook food.
+Our kitchen has several workstations to allow you to wash, prepare and cook food.
 There are multi-coloured chopping boards (following food hygiene standard regulations) and a range of utensils and appliances.
-You may use this room to prepare certain meals for teaching basic cooking or baking skills to school children and exploring nutritional education, or protein high recipes for athletes, creating recipes with substitute ingredients, for example.
+This space is used by a range of courses including Dietetics, Secondary Design and Technology and Sport.
+You may use this room to prepare certain meals for teaching basic cooking or baking skills to school children and exploring nutritional education, or protein high recipes for athletes.

 Course Leader Msc (Pre-registration) Physiotherapy, Simulation Lead: School of Health Sciences